scrabbletank/farhome-rules/rulesdoc.md

 Regardless of the outcome, any undead, demon, or celestial targeted by this spell takes 3 wound dice in damage and are blinded for 1 minute.

-Add a proficient die to your roll for every level cast above 7th.
+Add an enhanced die to your roll for every level cast above 7th.